 An example AppWAN edit Screen is shown below.
 Multiple Services, Endpoints, and Posture Checks can be added with attributes as shown.

-When a Posture check attribute is added to an AppWAN, any endpoints (which represent a Client device) in that AppWAN must conform/pass all the applicable Posture Checks related to that attribute.
-Multiple Posture Checks (singular or via group attributes) can be added to an AppWAN.
+When a Posture Check attribute is added to an AppWAN, any client Endpoints in that AppWAN must satisfy all Posture Checks that posses the same #hashtag role attribute.
+Any number of Posture Checks may be added to and therefore enforced by an AppWAN.

-The same Posture Check can be added to multiple AppWANs, since the Posture check only controls access to the services for each endpoint assigned to that AppWAN, only for AppWAN to which it is added.
+The same Posture Check can be added to any number of AppWANs and Posture Checks only controls access to the services for each endpoint assigned to that AppWAN, only for AppWAN to which it is added.
 Thus AppWANs can be provisioned such that an endpoint could have access to some services and not others, based on different posture check requirements.

 Applicable Posture checks means for example, the Operating System (OS) posture check for MAC OS does not apply to Windows devices, but the Windows OS posture check would apply to Windows devices, and so on.

 Any Posture Checks that are Assigned to an AppWAN will be relayed to the Endpoints that are also assigned to that AppWAN.
 The Client device , via NetFoundry application will check each of the conditions in the applicable Posture checks assigned and report the status of that check.
 The Network Controller will validate that all posture checks pass before allowing the Client Device to access that service.
 Thus, this is incorporated into the Zero Trust model.